-Reach Staithes via a narrow valley that runs down to a small harbour surrounded by high cliffs.
+Staithes sits on either side of a narrow valley that runs down to a small harbour surrounded by high cliffs.
 Protecting the harbour from the open sea is a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
 A maze of alleys with names such as Slippery Hill and Gun Gutter separate the streets.

-Stay safe while you’re exploring.
+Stay safe while you’re exploring the harbour area.
 In bad weather, waves break over the piers.
 Check the tides before going onto the foreshore as the tide can cut you off well before high tide.
-There is soft mud in the harbour.
+Also, there is soft mud in the harbour.
+Please avoid walking under the cliffs or close to the cliff edges as there are frequent cliff falls in this area.
+Cliff falls come with no warning and being on the receiving end of even a small avalanche can be fatal.
 Finally, for dog owners, if your dog swims out too far don’t go out after them.
 Instead, move to a place they can get to safely and call them back.

 If you visit outside of the holiday season Staithes can seem a bit like a ghost village.
 Many of the houses are now holiday lets or second homes.
-Despite this, it still retains the character of a fishing village.
+Despite this, it still retains a lot of the character of a fishing village.

 Back in the mid-1740s about 50 fishing cobbles sailed daily from Staithes, at the time when James Cook was a haberdasher’s apprentice.
 In the 19th century, fish from Staithes would fill a train with cod, haddock and mackerel.
 Now only a few cobles still fish regularly.

-James Cook was based in Staithes as an apprentice working for a draper in 1744.
-However, the current Captain Cook Cottage has nothing to do with James Cook.
+In 1744 James Cook was based in Staithes as an apprentice, working for a draper.
+However, if you find Captain Cook Cottage it has nothing to do with James Cook.
 The cottage where he worked was washed away, along with 11 other cottages in 1745.

 The old Whitby to Middlesborough railway closed in 1958.
-The piers of the viaduct that held up the railway over the top of the valley are still visible.
+You can still see the piers of the viaduct that held up the railway over the top of the valley.